Noah Cates Game Preview: Flyers vs. Sabres

-Noah Cates will be in action when the Philadelphia Flyers and Buffalo Sabres meet on Wednesday at Wells Fargo Center, starting at 7:00 PM ET.
-Does a wager on Cates interest you?
-Our stats and information can help.
+Noah Cates will be in action when the Philadelphia Flyers and Buffalo Sabres face off on Friday at KeyBank Center, starting at 7:00 PM ET.
+If you'd like to wager on Cates' prop bets, we've got lots of information to help you.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.